dianagazizova/coursera_project/README.md

 The title of the project:

-#My project
+# My project

-The date and time at which make was run.
+The date and time at which make was run:

-Fri Mar 11 17:28:46 MSK 2022
+Fri Mar 11 17:32:14 MSK 2022

 The number of lines of code contained in guessinggame.sh:
 29